 Costa Rica’s rainy season lasts from the beginning of May to the end of November.
-The rainiest months for most of Costa Rica is September and October, with December and January being rainy months in the Caribbean.
+The rainiest months for most of Costa Rica are September and October, with December and January being rainy in the Caribbean.

 12. Don’t Let Your Snake Guard Down.

-We don’t want to frighten you away from Costa Rica, but you should be informed that the country is home to 22 different dangerous snake species.
+We don’t want to frighten you away from Costa Rica, but you should know that the country is home to 22 dangerous snake species.
 The fer-de-lance, eye-lash viper, and coral snake are among them.
-Although they are normally shy and try to avoid people, bites do occur.
+Although they are normally shy and try to avoid people, bites occur.
 The medical system is excellent here, with antivenin available everywhere, but it is not something you want to face while on vacation.
 Remain alert, stay on defined routes, and follow your guide’s instructions.

 13. Don’t Touch the Cute Tiny Frogs.

-Poison dart frogs, which are tiny, charming, and colorful frogs with ornate markings, are another sort of animal to watch out for when exploring the rainforest.
-They’re adorable and like rubber toys you’d find in a gumball machine, but some of them contain a lethal toxin.
+Poison dart frogs, tiny, charming, and colorful frogs with ornate markings, are another animal to watch out for when exploring the rainforest.
+They’re adorable and like rubber toys you’d find in a gumball machine, but some contain a lethal toxin.
 Refrain from touching these animals.
 If the venom from the deadliest small guys gets into your blood circulation, it can kill 10 grown men.